locallyoptimistic/LocallyOptimistic/content/about.md

 ### Caitlin Moorman

-Caitlin is the Head of Analytics at [Yerdle Recommerce](https://www.yerdlerecommerce.com/), where she helps brands create circular retail models at scale - buying back and reselling their products to extend their useful life.
+Caitlin is the Head of Analytics at [Trove Recommerce](https://www.trove.co/), where she helps brands create circular retail models at scale - buying back and reselling their products to extend their useful life.
 She previously led data teams in crowdfunding and self-publishing.
 When she's not optimizing single-item pricing or operations, she's usually drinking a cup of tea and watching her chickens peck around the back yard.

 [linkedIn](https://www.linkedin.com/in/caitlin-moorman/) | [github](https://github.com/caitlinmoorman)